gmr/rabbitmq-pulse/README.md

 The *x-pulse* exchange type added by RabbitMQ Pulse creates a publishing exchange that will send status messages at pre-specified intervals to bound objects matching the routing key patterns it uses.

-The rabbitmq-pulse plugin will publish cluster, node and queue statistics to a topic exchange with varying routing keys to allow for stats at multiple layers of granularity using the same style of routing-key behavior as the topic exchange.
+The rabbitmq-pulse plugin will publish cluster, node and queue statistics to a topic *like* exchange with varying routing keys to allow for stats at multiple layers of granularity.
+For example, to get all stats for a server with a hostname of megabunny, you could bind to *.rabbit.megabunny.
+Or to get node stats for all hosts, you could do node.rabbit.*.
+RabbitMQ Pulse uses a similar style of routing-key behavior as the topic exchange, but without the partial word matching (ie no node.rab*.*).

 The messages are JSON serialized data with stats provided by the rabbitmq-management plugin.